ldb358/GRPCMTGInventory/README.md

 2. ~~Build client~~
 3. ~~Add ssl~~
 4. Add rest
+5. Build out basic inventory + card data protobuf
+6. Update the api to reflect the full format
-5. Build basic frontend
+7. Build basic frontend
-6. Add JWT token
+8. Add JWT token
-7. Build out backend with full model implementation, add sql backend of some sort
+9. Build out backend with full model implementation, add sql backend of some sort
-8. Add features to UI and go from there
+10. Add features to UI and go from there

 ## Usage: